 HEV causes an acute infection, which may be associated with clinical hepatitis and can also result in a persistent infection in immunosuppressed hosts.
-Symptoms of HEV include jaundice, dark urine and pale stools and may be accompanied by tiredness, fever, nausea, vomiting, abdominal pain and loss of appetite (https://www.gov.uk/government/publications/hepatitis-e-symptoms-transmission-prevention-treatment/hepatitis-e-symptoms-transmission-treatment-and-prevention).
+Symptoms of HEV include jaundice, dark urine and pale stools and may be accompanied by tiredness, fever, nausea, vomiting, abdominal pain and loss of appetite (Hepatitis E: symptoms, transmission, treatment and prevention - GOV.UK).
 There has been a year on year increase in case numbers since 2010 and HEV is currently the most common cause of acute viral hepatitis in England1.
 Indigenously acquired infections have been linked to the consumption of pork products and diet remains the major route of autochthonous HEV acquisition1.